-1960: The Republic of Cyprus Cyprus became an independent Republic in 1960, and a member of the United Nations, the Council of Europe, the European Union, the Commonwealth and the Non-Aligned Movement.
+Cyprus became an independent Republic in1960, and a member of the United Nations, the Council of Europe, the European Union, the Commonwealth and the Non-Aligned Movement.
 Britain, however, retained two sovereign bases.
-In 1964.
-UN peacekeeping forces arrive in Cyprus. following intercommunal clashes.
+In 1964, UN peacekeeping forces arrive in Cyprus, following intercommunal clashes.
 In July 1974, Turkish forces invaded and occupied the northern third of the island (37%), where they remain to this day.
-Despite the many continuing humanitarian, social, and economic consequences.
-Cyprus still is today a modern society with a robust and healthy economy.
+Despite the many continuing humanitarian, social, and economic consequences, Cyprus still is today a modern society with a robust and healthy economy.
 In May 2004, the Republic of Cyprus became a full member of the European Union, adding its own uniqueness to the mosaic and serving as the European Union's lighthouse in the Eastern Mediterranean.
 The island and the Cypriot people stand as a beacon for closer co-operation, understanding, and dialogue with the countries and people in its immediate neighborhood and wider region.
-Strategically located.
-Cyprus continues to have a rich historical maritime tradition.
+Strategically located, Cyprus continues to have a rich historical maritime tradition.
 Today, its merchant fleet is the third largest in the European Union and the tenth largest worldwide.
 On January 1st, 2008, Cyprus introduced the euro as its official currency, replacing the Cyprus pound.
 Cyprus is home to many international companies that use the island as a springboard to the surrounding regions and further afield.

-LEFKOSIA Discover venetian fortifications, ancient doors and cheerful tavernas in this capital city With its distinction as the only divided capital in the world, Lefkosia (Nicosia) is steeped in history and culture, comprised of a charming old city surrounded by massive Venetian walls, and the island's largest concentration of museums, art galleries and religious and historical monuments that all tell wonderful stories of the island through the ages.
+ancient doors and cheerful tavernas in this capital city With its distinction as the only divided capital in the world, Lefkosia (Nicosia) is steeped in history and culture, with a charming old city surrounded by massive Venetian walls, and the island's largest concentration of museums, art galleries and religious and historical monuments, that all tell wonderful stories of the island through the ages.
 The imposing Famagusta Gate still stands today, proudly encircling the thousand-year-old city.
-Through the gate lies the old city with a quarter known as 'Laiki Geitonia' - an old section that has been lovingly restored.
-Meander through narrow stone streets where crimson flowers cascade from window pots and the aroma of traditional baking wafts through open doorways.
-Explore jewellery and handicraft shops; dine in charming tavernas, and marvel at churches centuries old.
-History and art connoisseurs will make their way directly to the Cyprus Museum, which holds the island's priceless treasures from the first stirrings of the Neolithic Age through the Roman period.
+Through the Gate lies the old city with a section called Laiki Geitonia, an old section which has been lovingly restored.
+Wander your way through narrow stone streets where crimson flowers cascade from window pots and the aroma of traditional baking wafts through open doorways.
+Explore jewellery and handicraft shops, dine in charming tavernas, marvel at churches centuries old.
+Those engrossed in history and art will make their way directly to the Cyprus Museum, which holds the island's priceless treasures from the first stirrings of the Neolithic Age through the Roman period.
 At the Byzantine Museum, encounter a dazzling collection of icons from the Mediterranean's Golden Age.
 The State Collection of Contemporary Art and other private galleries take a newer perspective, focusing on Cyprus' modern artists, some of whom have gained note on the international market.
 Come full circle in time and visit the Cyprus Handicraft Centre workshops, where traditional arts are practiced today much the same way they were in ages past.
 Relax and enjoy a splendid Cypriot meal accompanied by a refreshing drink.
 A city always on the go, the many layers of Lefkosia's various attractions and features make it the island's capital in every sense.